 Basically, keep flying around the battlefield until as many enemies as possible have been ignited.
 Since you’re a gargantuan creature you can probably engulf multiple enemies at once if they stack up close to each other.
 Once you’ve used a good chunk of your movement simply soar up in the air to avoid any melee attacks or short ranged spells/ranged weapon attacks.

 For the record, you can only do this once per turn to each creature, but it’s still an average of 5.5 fire damage per turn for practically nothing thanks to Flyby.
-Keep in mind that this is once per turn so you can use your Swoop or Move legendary actions to do this a couple times per round!
+Keep in mind that this is once per turn so you can use your Swoop or Move legendary actions to do this a couple of times per round!

 Wide Open Spaces